Is Everlane Getting More Sustainable? Everlane Sustainability Rating

 Environmental Sustainability is where Everlane picked up most of their new points.
 In this category brands get points for doing things like measuring water, waste, and CO2 usage, reducing their consumption of each of those, investing in circularity, sustainable packaging, and more.

 Everlane more than tripled their points in this category with new goals and initiatives.
 First, they discuss their future plans for reducing their carbon footprint.
-It’s a great start with clear goals and a more detailed impact report coming out later this year.
+It’s a great start with clear goals and more detail in their impact report.

 Everlane also uses sustainable packaging, shares a host of sustainable certifications they have, and programs such as their No New Plastic initiative.
 They have certifications like REACH, bluesign, and ZDHC to reduce use of harmful chemicals in production.

-There is more they can do in this category but they’ve made solid progress in the last couple years.
+There is more they can do in this category but they’ve made solid progress in the last several years.

 DEI Rating